-But a few simple purchases can make all the difference in the world an air bath?
+But a few simple purchases can make all the difference in the world.

 Let's start with dust.
 Keeping me dust-free will be beneficial for both of us.
 I keep the electrons flowing, and you sneeze less.
 A can of compressed air should do the trick.
 Blow into all my cracks and crevices, and send that dust flying!
-Computers hate other dustprevention measures. like keyboard covers.
-They just ruin Who wouldn't love the mood and result in a loss of sensation for the typer.

-Protection is a big issue in this day of viruses.
+Computers hate other dustprevention measures, like keyboard covers.
+They just ruin the mood and result in a loss this day of viruses.
 If you're downloading from multiple sites, you'd better make sure your computer has plenty of protection before each download session.
 A simple virus-checker should do the trick, although most computers that I know prefer it if you stay monogamous and do your downloading from one site.